The 8 Best Neighborhoods To Visit In Portland, Oregon

 8. SE DIVISION STREET

 Portland’s newest restaurant row, Division Street, is where locals and tourists alike come together to enjoy the shops, restaurants, and friendly neighborhood vibe.
-Out of all the happening Portland neighborhoods, SE Division is the one where we would actually choose to live.

-The neighborhood was so clean, green, and inviting!
+The neighborhood is so clean, green, and inviting!
 Not to mention, it’s one of the most bike-friendly areas of the entire city.
 The variety of shops, cafes, and bakeries is enough to keep you here for hours.

 Stroll and Shop